 In April 2005, EMCORE divested product technology focused on gallium nitride-based power electronic devices for the power device industry.
-The divesture resulted in a new company, Velox Semiconductor Corporation ("Velox") and EMCORE contributed intellectual property and equipment for a 19.2% ownership stake in Velox.
+The divesture resulted in a new company, Velox Semiconductor Corporation ("Velox") and EMCORE contributed intellectual property and equipment in exchange for a 19.2% ownership stake in Velox.
 During fiscal 2006, EMCORE reduced its voting percentage and relinquished its Velox Board seat, and its right to a Velox Board seat.
-As a result of these modifications, EMCORE reported its investment in Velox under the cost method of accounting for the three and six months ended March 31, 2007.
-Previously, under the equity method of accounting, EMCORE recognized losses of \$0.2 million and \$0.3 million, for the three and six months ended March 31, 2006, respectively, which were recorded as a component of other income and expenses.
+As a result of these modifications, EMCORE reported its investment in Velox under the cost method of accounting for the three months ended December 31, 2006.
+Previously, under the equity method of accounting, EMCORE recognized a loss of \$0.2 million, for the three months ended December 31, 2005, which was recorded as a component of other income and expenses.
 Under the cost method of accounting, the Velox investment is carried at cost and adjusted only for other-than-temporary declines in fair value, distribution of earnings and additional investments.
-As of March 31, 2007, EMCORE's net investment in Velox amounted to approximately \$1.0 million.
+As of December 31, 2006, EMCORE's net investment in Velox amounted to approximately \$1.0 million.

-On November 29, 2006, EMCORE invested \$13.5 million, and incurred \$0.4 million in transaction costs, in WorldWater & Solar Technologies Corporation ("WorldWater"), a leader in solar electric engineering, water management solutions and solar energy installations and products.
+On November 29, 2006, EMCORE invested \$13.5 million, and incurred \$0.2 million in transaction costs, in WorldWater & Solar Technologies Corporation ("WorldWater"), a leader in solar electric engineering, water management solutions and solar energy installations and products.
 This investment represents EMCORE's first tranche of its intended \$18.0 million investment, in return for convertible preferred stock and warrants of WorldWater, equivalent to approximately 31% equity ownership in WorldWater, or approximately 26.5% on a fully diluted basis.
 In connection with the investment, EMCORE received two seats on WorldWater's Board of Directors.
 EITF 02-14, Whether an Investor Should Apply the Equity Method of Accounting to Investments Other Than Common Stock, provides guidance on whether an investor should apply the equity method of accounting to investments other than common stock.
 In accordance with EITF 02-14, although the investment in WorldWater gives us the ability to exercise significant influence over the operating and financial policies of the investee, since the investment does not qualify as in-substance common stock the equity method of accounting is not appropriate.
 In-substance common stock is an investment in an entity that has risk and reward characteristics that are substantially similar to the entity's common stock.
-The risk and reward characteristics of our investment are not substantially similar to WorldWater under the cost method of accounting and evaluating it for other-than-temporary impairment each reporting period.
-As of March 31, 2007, our net investment in WorldWater amounted to approximately \$13.9 million.
+The risk and reward characteristics of our investment are not substantially similar to WorldWater's common stock because our investment's liquidation preference is considered substantive.
+Therefore, we are accounting for the investment in WorldWater under the cost method of accounting and evaluating it for other-than-temporary impairment each reporting period.
+As of December 31, 2006, EMCORE's net investment in WorldWater amounted to approximately \$13.7 million.
 See Note 19 - Subsequent Events for discussion of an additional strategic investment in WorldWater.